of graduate employers say relevant experience is essential to getting a job with them

 Uniform and kit costs

-This course requires a uniform and this will be redeemed from Kick-Start money, paid to each student at the start of each academic year.
+This course requires a uniform and a tablet.
+This will be redeemed from The Kick-Start Scheme fund, paid to each student at the start of each academic year.
 Exact costs and information on how to order required items will be provided to you prior to enrolment.

 Kick-Start Scheme